HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Higher-order Hyper-geometric path anomaly detection

 Since we consider \(k\)-th order De Bruijn graphs we must additionally account for the fact only pairs of higher-order nodes representing paths overlapping in \(k-1\) first-order nodes can be connected (cf. Def.~\ref{def:debruijn}).
 When sampling from the multivariate hypergeometric distribution, we avoid drawing such pairs by setting their corresponding entry in $\Xi$ to 0.
 This modification introduces the complication that weighted degrees are no longer guaranteed to be preserved, which violates the constraint that the frequency of paths of length $k-1$ is fixed.
-We overcome this with an optimization approach (\cref{alg:fitxi} in \cref{app:fitXi}) that redistributes those values of the \(\Xi\) matrix that were substituted by zeroes across the rest of the matrix, such that the weighted degrees \(f_{\vv{v}}^{\text{out}}\) and \(f_{\vv{v}}^{\text{in}}\) of the \(k\) order nodes \(\vv{v}\) are preserved.
+We overcome this with an optimization approach (\cref{alg:fitxi} in \cref{app:fitXi}\footnote{Appendix A is available in the online version \cite{larock2019detecting}.}) to redistribute values of the \(\Xi\) matrix that were substituted by zeroes across the rest of the matrix, such that the weighted degrees \(f_{\vv{v}}^{\text{out}}\) and \(f_{\vv{v}}^{\text{in}}\) of the \(k\) order nodes \(\vv{v}\) are preserved.

-\paragraph{\methodname Algorithm} The random De Bruijn graph model of order $k$ introduced above is the basis for the \methodname algorithm to detect path anomalies (see \cref{alg:hypa_algo}).
-In particular, we have argued that the distribution of edge weights in the statistical ensemble of random realizations are jointly described by a multivariate hypergeometric distribution.
-We can now use the marginals of this distribution to calculate the distribution of edge weights for each edge individually as:
+\paragraph{\methodname Algorithm} The random De Bruijn graph model of order $k$ introduced above is the basis for the \methodname algorithm to detect path anomalies (pseudocode in \cref{app:HYPA}, \cref{alg:hypa_algo}).
+In particular, we argued that the distribution of edge weights in the statistical ensemble of random realizations are jointly described by a multivariate hypergeometric distribution.
+We use the marginals of this distribution to calculate the distribution of edge weights for each edge as: